 Not only has the competition helped my Chemistry knowledge, particularly the periodic table, but I’ve also learned about influential scientists such as Ernest Rutherford and Dmitri Mendeleev.
 I found this wider research particularly interesting and it’s fuelled my passion for Science in general.”

 John, Year 9:

-“I wanted to be a part of the competition because my older sister had really enjoyed being in the team when she was my age and it sounded fun.
-The best bit of the training for me was practicing the buzzer rounds, where you went head to head with another team in a quick-fire quiz.
+“I wanted to be a part of the competition because my older sister had really enjoyed being on the team when she was my age and it sounded fun.
+The best bit of the training for me was practising the buzzer rounds, where you went head to head with another team in a quick-fire quiz.
 Each question you answered right gives you two points and if you get it wrong the other team had a chance to answer for one point.
 I love the challenge of having to think quickly and express myself clearly under pressure.
 Being part of the competition has given me the confidence to always go for it and say the answer to a question.
 I’ve learnt a lot about Chemistry, too.”